 The Swedish pension system is considered robust and sustainable.
-The balancing of the income-based system contributes to the preservation of the system's debt balance and secures the long-term nature of the system.
+The balancing of the income-based system contributes to preserving the system's debt balance and secures the long-term nature of the system.
 The premium pension, which is a system unique to Sweden, also contributes towards spreading the risk in the system and enhancing the return on capital by enabling people to place part of their national pension capital on the stock market.
-As a result of the change in the Swedish pension system, individual responsibility will increase and the occupational pension will constitute a bigger part of the total pension in the future.
+As a result of the change in the Swedish pension system, individual responsibility will increase, and the occupational pension will constitute a bigger part of the total pension in the future.

-The occupational pension system in Sweden covers 90% of the working population.
+The occupational pension system in Sweden covers more than 90 percent of the working population.
 The collectively negotiated pension schemes are procured for a large number of workers, which leads to lower costs, and more transparent pension plans.
-Individual pension plans are, on the other hand, often exactly individual, which leads to increased costs and less transparency.
+Individual occupational pension plans and third-pillar pension accounts are, however, often characterized by higher management fees, deposit fees and less transparency.